-The 95% confidence intervals for each estimate have been included in the additional data tables which accompany the bulletins (in Excel and Open Document formats).
+The 95% confidence intervals for each estimate have been included in the additional data tables which accompany the bulletin (in Excel and Open Document formats).
 These confidence intervals represent the ranges either side of the CHS proportions which are 95% certain to include the true values for the population.

-For example, we estimate that 87% of the population of Northern Ireland has engaged in culture and arts in 2019/20, we can be 95% certain that the true proportion falls between 85.7% and 87.4%.
+For example, we estimate that 87% of the population of Northern Ireland had engaged in culture, arts and sport in 2020/21, we can be 95% certain that the true proportion falls between 85.4% and 88.4%.